Egypt's Christians seek to be heard in election

 | CAIRO/ALEXANDRIA, Egypt

-CAIRO/ALEXANDRIA, Egypt Coptic Christians are trying to make their voices heard in Muslim-majority Egypt's parliamentary election, fearing Islamists could sweep in and deepen their sense of marginalisation.
+CAIRO/ALEXANDRIA, Egypt Coptic Christians are trying to make their voices heard in Muslim-majority Egypt's parliamentary election, fearing Islamists could sweep in and deepen their sense of marginalization.

 Egypt's Christians are reeling from a spate of attacks on churches since Hosni Mubarak was ousted in February that they blame on Islamists.
 An October protest over one such attack led to clashes with military police in which 25 people were killed.